-In thrilling fashion, and for the third year in a row, the Wakefield Warriors defeated the Washington-Liberty Generals in an all-Arlington high-school football clash, winning 7-0 this fall on Sept.
+For the fifth straight season, the Wakefield Warriors defeated the Washington-Liberty Generals in an all-Arlington high-school football clash, winning 7-0 this fall on Sept.
 24.

 National Sports News